ybryan3/Capstone-IR-Theremin/README.md

 the two of the modules.
 To increase the number of connected modules, refer to instructions at: https://www.hackster.io/ybryan3/hexabitz-ir-theremin-6c96b0

+Original Firmware can be found at: https://github.com/HexabitzPlatform/H08R6x-Firmware
+- Replace Bos.c, and files inside [User] to the original firmware that can be found in the above link
 ===============================================

 ## Submodules ##